Getting started

-Suppose you want to classify text based on what's placed inside the <sentence></sentence> tags.
+Suppose you want to classify text based on what's placed inside the <sentence></sentence>

 SaxaMLL has two components: a prompt generator and a SAX parser.